Grid ref: TQ 512 850 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-Dense wetland vegetation grows alongside the river in places, especially in the northern section and along the Wantz Stream in the south, and snipe sometimes find refuge here in winter.
+Dense wetland vegetation grows alongside much of the river, including large stands of himalayan balsam, and snipe sometimes find refuge here in winter.
 A series of ponds have been created and these are used for breeding by great crested newts and other amphibians.

-Accessible from Upper Rainham Road (A125), from Rainham Road South (A1112), from Ballards Road (B178),from New Road (A1306), and from the adjoining housing estates.
-On-street parking.
-Alternatively, park at Eastbrookend visitor centre (qv) and follow footpaths through and over the railway footbridge.
+Accessible from Rainham Road South (A1112), from Ballards Road (B178), from New Road (A1306), and from the adjoining housing estates.
+Parking at Leys Playing Fields on Ballards Road.
+SatNav: RM10 9EP.

 Accessible at all times.